ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Input Share Validation {#input-share-validation}

 Validating an input share will either succeed or fail.
-In the case of failure, the input share is marked as invalid with a corresponding PrepareError.
+In the case of failure, the input share is marked as invalid with a corresponding report error.

 Before beginning the preparation step, Aggregators are required to perform the following checks: